-All of this was wonderful eye-tech candy for the viewer of the time, and continues to be incredible design eye candy, but there is more going on here than entertaining the audience with visions of future space travel that communicated to the everyday person and weren't just a few guys and a gal in a metal Hollywood can traveling to the moon or Mars to battle space vampires.
+All of this was wonderful eye-tech candy for the viewer of the time, and continues to be incredible design eye candy, but there is more going on here than entertaining the audience with visions of future space travel that communicated to the everyday person as real and weren't just a few guys and a gal in a metal Hollywood can traveling to the moon or Mars to battle space vampires.
 Primed by Tang and the moon missions, back in 1958 you were going to be truly agog and marvelling at the next step in Boy Voyages and weren't going to pay much attention to any peculiarities in Kubrick's representation.
-Maybe the more astute would notice that the pilots shouldn't have been able to view earth, but this fact would be invisible to most of the people in their theater seats, even with Kubrick clearly showing multiple times that the views out the flight deck were impossible, just as people can watch The Shining multiple times and never begin to grasp that only one interior window of the hotel has any seeming relation at all to both the stage and real exterior of the Overlook hotel, and that everything else we observe of he interior has no relationship to the exterior.
-One can point out that the maze literally changes orientation in relationship to the hotel, and that this is so observable as to be a bright red flag signalling, "Hey!
+Maybe the more astute would notice that the pilots shouldn't have been able to view earth, but this fact would be invisible to most of the people in their theater seats, even with Kubrick clearly showing multiple times that the views out the flight deck were impossible, just as people can watch The Shining multiple times and never begin to grasp that only one interior window of the hotel has any seeming relation at all to both the stage and real exterior of the Overlook hotel, and that everything else we observe of the interior has no relationship to the exterior.
+The maze literally changes orientation in relationship to the hotel, its entrance moving about 90 degrees, and this is so observable as to be a bright red flag signalling, "Hey!
 Look!
 Look!"
-And there's a reason I compare the Aries and its windows to windows of the Overlook and the maze that makes its 90 degree shift in orientation (there are actually more shifts than that but the most noticeable one is the 90 degree shift so, in the final scene, Danny enters and exits the maze in a side facing the hotel rather than our initial view of his entering it with Wendy from a side perpendicular to the hotel).

-The first stage of the voyage, in the Orion, was a 3d representation of mirror perspectives with the mirror images of the pilots and the focus on clockwise and counter-clockwise orientations.
+The first stage of the voyage, in the Orion, we had the mirror images of the pilots and the focus on clockwise and counter-clockwise orientations.

 The second stage of the voyage, in the Aries, the pilots look a little less alike (though very strongly resembling each other from the rear and bathed in these red lights) and we have instead this focus on 90 degree shifts.
-The flight attendant turns 180 degrees (upside down) yet the flight deck is at a 90 degree angle from the passenger part of the ship, and (yet again) those on the flight deck are viewing everything as if they instead have the same orientation of the passengers.
+The flight attendant turns 180 degrees (upside down) yet the flight deck that she enters, where she is bathed in red, is at a 90 degree angle from the passenger part of the ship, and (yet again) those on the flight deck are viewing everything as if they instead have the same orientation of the passengers.

 Their seeming orientation to the target has seemed to be moving in a clock-wise position and appears to line up when Kubrick cuts away.